syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 > ⚡ P.T.
 Usage:
 >
 > - Understand network attacks and use network attack tools
-> - Studying other networking protocols.
+> - Studying other networking protocols

 The Internet Protocol (**`IP`**) runs on the Internet layer of the TCP/IP stack, by delivering the **datagrams** (IP packets) to the hosts participating in the communication.